-Career Education 9 is not a formal class with a single teacher.
-Students will complete assignments through selected classes as well as participate in Career activities during the school year, including "Take Our Kids to Work" Day.
+Career Education 9 is a non-enrolling class, where students will complete assignments through selected classes as well as participate in Career activities during the school year, including "Take Our Kids to Work" Day.
 Students will receive a mark for this course at the end of the school year.